cupofdirtfordinner/cupofdirtfordinner.github.io/index.md

 {% include link.html title='tub' imgsrc='art/tub.png' description="made this as a discord server icon, but I think it looks pretty cool." date='march 2022' link='articles/tub.md' %}

-{% include link.html title='gaming puter' imgsrc='art/gaming puter.png' description="nothing too special about this" date='december 2021' link='articles/puter.md' %}
+{% include link.html title='gaming puter' imgsrc='art/gaming puter.png' description="this marks my first experience with the blender shader graph, which played a huge role in plaza. also the origin of Clicko the Cursor, your mouse cursor!" date='december 2021' link='articles/puter.md' %}

 {% include link.html title='unfinished 1' imgsrc='art/unfinished 1.jpg' description="I really liked the start pf this, but literally just had no idea where to go from here." date='either q4 2022 or q1 2023' link='articles/unfinished1.md' %}